The Invitation of Christmas

 It's not difficult to see why this way of life would have been provocative at the time of Jesus.
 And perhaps it’s no less provocative now.

 A few years ago I had an experience that caused me to begin to grapple with this idea of justice as central to the gospel.
 I was part of a book study that brought my awareness to verses in Scripture that I hadn’t given much thought to in the past (verses like Isaiah 1:17, Proverbs 29:7, Jeremiah 22:3, and Matthew 25:40).
-Studying these passages opened my eyes to a whole new dimension of the gospel that challenged and stretched me–revealing my prior understanding of the gospel to be simplistic and shortsighted.
-I went from seeing the gospel as primarily transactional - the idea that we adopt certain beliefs in order to go to heaven after we die - to seeing the gospel as something much deeper than that, something that has profound implications for the here and now.
+Studying these passages opened my eyes to a whole new dimension of the gospel that challenged and stretched me–revealing my prior understanding of the gospel to be, in many ways, incomplete.
+I went from seeing the gospel as primarily transactional - the idea that we adopt certain beliefs in order to go to heaven after we die - to seeing the gospel as something deeper than that, something that has profound implications for the here and now.
 This message helped me see Jesus’ life and ministry as equally important as his death on the cross.

 The truth that the gospel compels its followers to work for justice in the world - to advocate for the needy and stand up for the powerless - challenges a version of Christianity that has been widely adopted in recent history.

-This message challenged me and changed me, but it isn’t well received everywhere.
-The truth that the gospel compels its followers to work for justice in the world - to advocate for the needy and stand up for the powerless - challenges a version of Christianity that has been widely adopted in recent history.
-Many have embraced a Christianity that allows us to live a comfortable life primarily focused on our own personal well-being, disconnected from those who are hurting in the world.
-Many have been handed a gospel that is all about salvation in the afterlife rather than kingdom living today.
+The truth that the gospel compels its followers to work for justice in the world - to advocate for the needy and stand up for the powerless - challenges a version of Christianity that can be much more palatable for us to buy into.
+I find myself so tempted to embrace an idea of Christianity that allows us to live a comfortable life primarily focused on our own personal well-being, disconnected from those who are hurting in the world.
+I’m inclined to believe and proclaim a gospel that is all about salvation in the afterlife rather than kingdom living today.

-This kingdom-of-justice-gospel won’t allow us to stay in a place of passive indifference or self-focused convenience.
+But this kingdom-of-justice-gospel won’t allow me to stay in a place of passive indifference or self-focused convenience.
 The way of Jesus demands a response from us–a response that makes demands of our time, our possessions, and our lives – one that moves toward the world in humble service.
 This is the gospel we see Jesus embody in his teachings and in his life here on earth.

 Jesus’ teachings contrast the kingdom of God with the kingdom of darkness: